geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Date Issued

 Although the `dct_issued_dt` field is optional, it is often useful when a clear Temporal Coverage value is not present.
-For example, you may want to preserve a dataset with an uncertain lineage, but there is an indicator on a data portal on the date of last update.
+For example, one may want to preserve a dataset with an uncertain lineage, but there is an indicator on a data portal on the date of last update.

 ### References

-All of the external links for the resource are added to the References field as a serialized JSON array of key/value pairs.
-Example:
+All of the external links for the resource are added to the `dct_references_s` field as a serialized JSON array of key/value pairs.
+For example:

 ```
 <field name="dct_references_s">